SeanFxyz/assembler_exemplar/docs/programming.md

 using the left-shift operator `<<` to make room on the right for *b*'s bits, then combining the two with the bitwise OR operator `|`.

-Given inptus *a* and *b* for a two-input chip like the NAND gate, we can use the chip's corresponding dictionary to get the correct output by bit-shifting *a* to the left (`<<`) to make room for *b*'s bits, then combining the two with bitwise OR (`|`) to create the dictionary key.
+Given inputs *a* and *b* for a two-input chip like the NAND gate, we can use the chip's corresponding dictionary to get the correct output by bit-shifting *a* to the left (`<<`) to make room for *b*'s bits, then combining the two with bitwise OR (`|`) to create the dictionary key.